 Elevated Tg level could impair the function of Tregs, which might increase the risk of AITDs in patient with thyroid nodules.

-Methods: 811,264 patients with T2D from six hospital-based, cross-sectional studies, and 46,053 subjects from general population were included in our analysis.
+811,264 patients with T2D from six hospital-based, cross-sectional studies, and 46,053 subjects from the general population were included in our analysis.
 Prevalence of underweight, overweight, obesity were calculated in each sex.

-Results: In patients with T2D, the standardized prevalence of underweight (BMI<18.5 kg/m2), overweight (24 kg/m2 ≤ BMI<28 kg/m2), and general obesity (BMI ≥28 kg/m2) were 2.2%, 43.2%, and 11.6%, respectively.
-Similar trend patterns of the prevalence of underweight and overweight were observed in general and T2D population, in males and females with T2D (all p for trend<0.01).
-In patients with T2D, patients at younger age and older age were more likely to be underweight.
+In patients with T2D, the standardized prevalence of underweight (BMI <18.5 kg/m2), overweight (24 kg/m2 ≤ BMI < 28 kg/m2), and general obesity (BMI ≥28 kg/m2) were 2.2%, 43.2%, and 11.6%, respectively.
+Similar trend patterns of the prevalence of underweight and overweight were observed in general and T2D population, in males and females with T2D (all P for trend <0.01).
+In patients with T2D, patients at a younger age and older age were more likely to be underweight.
 The prevalence of overweight increased first, then stabilized or decreased with age.
 However, different trend patterns of the prevalence of obesity in males and females were found.
 In males, the prevalence of obesity decreased first, and then stabilized after 60 years of age.
 In females, the prevalence of obesity decreased first, then increased after 50 years of age.
-In general population, the prevalence of obesity increased with age in females, while, the trend of prevalence of obesity with age in males was not obvious.
+In the general population, the prevalence of obesity increased with age in females, while, the trend of prevalence of obesity with age in males was not obvious.